 Almost 2 billion people rely on the world’s forests for their livelihoods.
 Without these mighty forests, these people will lose their primary sources of water, food, shelter, and income.

 Perhaps more importantly, though, is the impact of trees on the environment.
-Among other things, trees clean the air and directly fight climate change.
-When large amounts of carbon dioxide build up in the air, lush forests absorb that CO2 and turn it into breathable oxygen.
+Among other things, tree species clean the air and directly fight climate change.
+When large amounts of carbon dioxide build up in the air, lush forests absorb that CO2 and turn it into breathable oxygen, reducing air pollution.

-As trees around the world continue to disappear at an alarming rate, there are plenty of steps you can take to protect forests.
-Learning how to save trees from home is one of the most powerful things you can do to help the planet.
+For these reasons and the beauty of our planet, it’s important that you protect forests by following some of the tips shared above.
+Learning how to save trees is one of the most powerful things you can do to help the planet.

-Without a doubt, the easiest way to support trees is to go out and plant new ones yourself.
-Whether you plant a single tree in your backyard or plant several with a group, your actions will have a significant positive impact on the planet.
+Without a doubt, the easiest way to support trees is to go out and plant trees yourself.
+Whether you plant a single new tree in your backyard or plant trees with a group, your actions will have a significant positive impact on the planet and climate change.

 Part of learning how to save trees is educating yourself about how products impact the environment.
 For example, Rain Forest Alliance Certified products support sustainable forest management and allow forest-reliant communities to thrive.